Skye (Vic.)

 Educational attainment in Skye aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has university qualification rates of 15.9%, significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 15.9%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.8%).
-Trade and technical skills are prevalent, with 41.2% of residents aged 15+ holding vocational credentials – advanced diplomas (12.2%) and certificates (29.0%).
+Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding them, including advanced diplomas (12.2%) and certificates (29.0%).
+Educational participation is high at 30.6%, with 10.8% in primary education, 8.5% in secondary education, and 3.7% pursuing tertiary education.

-Educational participation is high, with 30.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.6% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 8.5% in secondary education, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education